 |Indian passport service||Fees|

 |Ordinary (36 pages) passport||£67.88|

 |Jumbo (60 pages) passport||£86.88|

 |Minor child passport||£49.88|

-These are the fees for reissuing your passport if it has expired with an year or if it is due to expire in the next one year.
+These are the fees for reissuing your passport if it has expired within a year or if it is due to expire in the next year.

-If your passport expired more than an year ago, or if the changes you need in your passport relate to change of name etc, you’ll be required to pay for affidavit service additionally.
+If your passport expired more than a year ago, or if the changes you need in your passport relate to change of name etc, you’ll be required to pay for affidavit service additionally.

 How long does it take to renew Indian passport in the UK?